ZhuEthan/ZhuEthan.github.io/_posts/2021-03-12-The-Intelligent-Investors.md

 * The company is a marathoner. earning as grown smoonthly and steadily over the previous 10 years.
 * The company sows and reaps: spend some money on R&D.

+## Charpter 12: Earning per share

+**The margin of the market's pricing errors is often not wide enough to justify the expense of trading on them.**
+* Corporate accounting is often tricky
+* Security analysis can be complicated
+* Stock valuations are really dependable only in exceptional cases

+**Use of Average earnings**
+* The special charges and credits are included in the average earnings.

+*We suggest that the growth rate itself be calculated by comparing the average of the last three years with. corresponding figures ten years earlier*

+Why earning on capital funds is the decisive factor for ALCOA?

+* Intelligent investor must always be on a guard for "nonrecurring" costs just keep going.